alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 casts a value to an rvalue.
 This allows an overload taking an rvalue to be called, referred to as *perfect forwarding*.

 The example is forwarding a parameter, but so is e.g. `void foo(int x){ bar(x); }`.
 And by passing on an rvalue reference the example is also preserving the lvalue/rvalue *value category* of the client code’s argument, but only because  nothing else can bind to the rvalue reference `T&&` so that the client code’s argument is known to be an rvalue expression.
-In contrast, with perfect forwarding the client code’s argument can be an rvalue expression or an lvalue expression, different in different calls, and the “perfect” is about forwarding it accordingly: in practice as reference to `const`, reference to mutable, or rvalue reference.
+In contrast, with perfect forwarding the client code’s argument can be an rvalue expression or an lvalue expression, different in different calls, and the “perfect” is about forwarding it accordingly: in practice as a reference to `const`, a reference to mutable, or an rvalue reference.

-Which raises a subtle point: if `T` had been a template parameter of the function then `T&&` would have been a [**forwarding reference**](https://en.cppreference.com/w/cpp/language/reference#Forwarding_references) a.k.a. [*universal reference*](https://isocpp.org/blog/2012/11/universal-references-in-c11-scott-meyers) with `T` ***deduced from a call’s argument***.
+Which raises a subtle point, not mentioned in the text: if `T` had been a template parameter of the function then `T&&` would have been a [**forwarding reference**](https://en.cppreference.com/w/cpp/language/reference#Forwarding_references) a.k.a. [*universal reference*](https://isocpp.org/blog/2012/11/universal-references-in-c11-scott-meyers) with `T` ***deduced from a call’s argument***.
 This is what allows the client code’s argument to be an rvalue expression or an lvalue expression, not limited to one kind.
 But in the presented example code, since `T` is a template parameter of the class it’s essentially just any type from the outer context, and not deduced, so that `T&&` is a plain rvalue reference.

 So, **perfect forwarding** is about forwarding a forwarding reference parameter so that the lvalue/rvalue value category of the client code’s argument is preserved.
 For this one uses `std::forward`, which internally relies on some rather tricky rules for “reference collapse”, but which Just Works&trade;, much like the automatic transmission in a car: complex on the inside, but easy to use.
 Well except for one special case, that the allegedly perfect perfect forwarding is unable to handle the literal `0` automagically, because depending on the finally invoked function’s parameter it can be intended as a number or as a pointer.